matheusmorcinekdev/lab-automation/das-insights/metrics/daily/README.md

 Daily Metrics (per active file, “today”, current das-2-0-bidder-selection-optimised.json)
 	•	How many cohorts are there today? - Cohorts total (Country + Domain + Device + Placement).
-	•	How many unique bidder configs are there today? - Unique bidder sets (IDs only).
+	•	How many unique bidder configs are there today? - Unique bidder sets, distinct arrays (IDs only).
 	•	Bidder frequency across cohorts → Which bidders are in the most / fewest configs (Top bidders).